UK man 'blackmailed' TCS with employee database

-After being turned down for a job, Prashant Sengar, a restaurant owner in UK, sourced the database from an employee in India to try and prove his claims that the company favoured migrants; the company, in turn, took him to court for taking database illegally
+Prashant Sengar, who was turned down for a job, sourced the database from an employee in India to prove his claims that the company favoured migrants; TCS, in turn, took him to court for his actions

 London: A UK national procured employee information from an unknown source at one of the India offices of technology giant Tata Consultancy Services, in order to prove his allegation that the company was breaking visa norms and favouring migrant workers.